saasbook/Bail-Reform-at-Berkeley/README.md

  [![Build Status](https://travis-ci.com/ariknny/bail-reform-at-berkeley.svg?branch=master)](https://travis-ci.com/ariknny/bail-reform-at-berkeley.svg?branch=master)

+##New Features Implemented
+-Homepage containing statistics on bail and mission statement of Bail Reform at Berkeley -Users can create an account, log in or log out of site by using "Login" -Users can donate to the BR@B bail fund, powered by the Stripe API by using "Donate" -Users can apply for aid from the BR@B bail fund using "Apply for Bail" -Users can learn about the leadership team of BR@B by using "Meet the Team," users can also learn more about each member by clicking their name which will redirect to their linkedin page

 ## Setup
 In order to get the app running locally, you need to have Ruby version `2.5.3` installed.
 Run `bundle install -- without production` to install all the required gems.
 Follow this with `rake db:setup` to initialize the database. `rails server` (or `bundle exec rails server`) starts the application locally and should be enough to run the app.